Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlDatabaseLongTermRetentionBackup.md

 ```

 ### -InputObject
-The Database object to get backups for.
+The database object to get backups for.

 ```yaml
 Type: AzureSqlDatabaseModel